Welcome to the Himalayas class (year 4 and year 5). Mrs McCorrie is our teacher and Miss Lawes is our super teaching assistant.

 Here are some games that will help practise the current spellings:

-All of class 4 have been given a logon and password for the website www.timestables.co.uk which will allow them to take a speed test and play many games to earn trophies; we can then view this at school.
+All of class 4 have been given a logon and password for the website www.timestables.co.uk which will allow them to take a speed test and play many games to earn trophies; we can then view this at school and update our leaderboard.

 A piece of homework will be given out each Wednesday – this will alternate between maths and English.
 Also, new spellings will be given out each Thursday and tested the following Thursday.
 We greatly encourage regular reading and ask that children read every night and make an entry in their reading record.
 If this is done independently, it should also be signed by a parent/guardian.

 Each half term, we also ask for one piece of topic homework.
-This can be chosen from the list on the topic fact sheet.
-The homework that the children produced for our Galapagos and Romans topic was fantastic – we can’t wait to see what else they bring in!
+This can be chosen from the list on the topic fact sheet (link above).
+The homework that the children produced for our Galapagos and Romans topics was fantastic – we can’t wait to see what else they bring in!
 Thank you very much for all of your help and support with this!

 We had an enjoyable day at the Cross Country at the Bredon School near Tewkesbury.
 The children did a great job of keeping going on what was a difficult course on a cold day.